 The description of each software package should give some indication of the level of support for CF.

 The cf-checker is a python tool to check compliance of netCDF files against the CF Conventions.
-It can be run as a command-line tool, via a web interface (available at NCAS and CEDA) or imported as a python library.
+It can be run via a web interface or downloaded for use as a command-line utility on Linux and macOS by installing from PyPI, conda-forge or source code.
 The cf-checker verifies conformance according to the requirements and recommendations laid out in the CF Conformance Document.
 It is possible to check conformance against any CF version.

 The IOOS Compliance Checker is a python based tool for data providers to check for completeness and community standard compliance of local or remote netCDF files against CF, ACDD, and IOOS Metadata Profile file standards.
 The Compliance Checker can be used as a command-line tool or as a library that can be integrated into other software.

 The Compliance Checker also includes a web-based version that enables a broader audience and improve accessibility for the checker.
 With the web version, providers can simply provide a link or upload their datasets and get the full suite of capabilities that Compliance Checker offers.

 The cfdm Python package implements the CF data model for its internal data structures and so is able to process any CF-compliant dataset.
 It is not strict about CF-compliance, however, so that partially conformant datasets may be ingested from existing datasets and written to new datasets.
 This is so that datasets which are partially conformant may nonetheless be modified in memory.

 The Python cf package, “cf-python”, is an Earth Science data analysis library.
 It is built on cfdm and implements the CF data model for its internal data structures so is able to process any CF-compliant dataset.
 It can read, write and inspect field constructs and manipulate the data and metadata therein by means of statistical operations, collapsing, subspacing, regridding and more.
 Field constructs from cf can also be visualised with the cf-plot package.